Will the Abortion Pill Affect My Future Fertility?

 Does the abortion pill affect future fertility?

-Studies involving thousands of patients show no difference in fertility rates between people who have had an abortion and those who have not.
-The abortion pill does not damage your uterus, fallopian tubes, or ovaries.
-It does not cause scarring or other complications that would interfere with a future pregnancy.
+Studies of thousands of patients show the same pregnancy rates in people who had an abortion and people who did not.
+The pills do not damage your uterus, fallopian tubes, or ovaries.
+They do not cause scarring or other problems that could get in the way of a future pregnancy.

 What does the medical evidence say?